 Best practice is to start the credentialing process for a new provider as early as possible.
 If you are unable to obtain the necessary information to start the process, have an internal protocol for scheduling patients with that provider.
-An important question to ask when credentialing a provider is if credentialing will be effective on application date or approved date.
+An important question to ask when credentialing a provider is if credentialing will be effective on the application date or approved date.
 This will help you with scheduling and claim submission.

-2 – Submit in the Most Current ADA format.
+2 – Submit in the most current ADA format.

 3 – Use the correct CDT codes for the procedures completed.

 With coding changes and additions happening yearly, best practice is to match the CDT code with the nomenclature—or the code description.
 Submitting the correct CDT codes on the claim holds the door open for more successful appeals if the insurance carrier denies services.
 While several coding resources are available, I recommend the 2022 CDT Edition of Coding with Confidence.